Hallejujah123/thesis_notes/lit_review.md

 ---

-### 3.3 Popularity and Quality Metrics in Software Components
+### 3.4 Popularity and Quality Metrics in Software Components

-Popularity and quality metrics assess the adoption, usability, and reliability of software components.
-These metrics are increasingly important in modern software engineering, especially in open-source and component-based development.
+Popularity and quality metrics are essential for evaluating software components, especially in open-source ecosystems.
+These metrics help developers assess adoption trends, documentation quality, and reusability.

 #### Key Metrics and Justification